Courses

 GE 2500.
 Design Analysis and Innovation.
 (4 Hours)

-Introduces various analytical and computational techniques.
-Course content is delivered through a series of modeling and analysis projects, design innovations and improvements, and design testing—including not only the technical performance but also commercialization potential by developing and presenting a business plan.
-Offers students an opportunity to design a representative model, implement the model through their design, verify and validate using analysis techniques, develop a business plan, report on the design and modelling, and suggest improvements for a revised design and model.
-Design projects and topics are expanded or reduced depending on class interest.
+Explores a customer-driven project while integrating various project management techniques, advanced computer-aided design, and microcontroller integration.
+Delivers course content through a series of project deliverables, design innovations and improvements, and design testing—including not only the technical performance but also commercialization potential by developing and presenting a business plan.
+Offers students an opportunity to manage their project using traditional and modern project management techniques, carry out a needs assessment, design a representative model, implement the model through their design, verify and validate, report on the design and modeling, and suggest improvements for a revised design and model.
+Design projects and topics integrate class interests to make for a customized student experience while pursuing the overall learning goals.

 Prerequisite(s): (GE 1501 with a minimum grade of D- ; GE 1502 with a minimum grade of D- ) or (GE 1110 with a minimum grade of D- ; GE 1111 with a minimum grade of D- )